- Chapters

 Asset Stewards Committee

-This is a committee consisting of individuals with accountability for different assets.
+This is a committee consisting of individuals with accountability for different asset.
 It provides a forum for getting agreement on standardized approaches, enabling a holistic view of the TAM program, communication about management practices, and discussions about coordinating project development and work planning.

 Asset Data Governance Committee